 Although most tourists cross the border at Moi International Airport, Mombasa is also a major seaport.
 No matter where they decide to enter Kenya from, the vast majority of foreigners reaching the Kenyan territory via Mombasa will need a valid Kenyan visa.

-Fortunately, the new electronic system implemented by the Kenyan government allows international visitors to apply for a Mombasa visa online before they travel.
+Fortunately, the new electronic system implemented by the Kenyan government allows international visitors to apply for a Republic of Kenya’ visa online before they travel.
 The new Kenyan eVisa, therefore, eliminates the need to visit an embassy in person to obtain the visa.
 The application is designed to only take minutes and can be submitted online from anywhere in the world.

 Visiting Mombasa: Mombasa Attractions and Travel Advice